Scouts place flags on graves of veterans at Jewish cemeteries around St. Louis

 A scout leaves this world better than they found it.

 So if they found a broken or worn flag at a grave, Boy Scouts of America scoutmaster Stacey Locke explained Sunday morning to a group of scouts at Chesed Shel Emeth Cemetery in University City, they should replace it.
 Do not walk on the graves, but walk on the aisles between them, she said.
-And if they spotted stones or rocks atop some gravestones, that means a family member has come to visit–a tradition in Jewish cemeteries.
+And if they spotted stones or rocks atop some gravestones, that means a family member has come to visit — placing the stones is a tradition in Jewish cemeteries.

 “Please, anything you see out there out there, leave where it is,” she said of the stones.
 “The exception being obvious trash.”